caddyserver/caddy/README.md

 How you choose to run Caddy is up to you.
 Many users are satisfied with `nohup caddy &`.
 Others use `screen`.
 Users who need Caddy to come back up after reboots either do so in the script that caused the reboot, add a command to an init script, or configure a service with their OS.

+If you have questions or concerns about Caddy' underlying crypto implementations, consult Go's [crypto packages](https://golang.org/pkg/crypto), starting with their documentation, then issues, then the code itself; as Caddy uses mainly those libraries.

 ## Contributing